Powerlearnproject/se-assignment-day-2-git-and-github-Adizua/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+GitHub uses Git, a version control system, to manage your code.
+With Git, you can keep track of different versions of your project.
+Version control helps you to be aware of the recent changes that have occured within your line of code of your script.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?